WebAssembly/spec/spectec/doc/Language.md

 ##### Range Types

-A *range type* is a special kind ov variant over cases of natural or integral numbers.
+A *range type* is a special kind of variant over cases of natural or integral numbers.
 It enumerates the values allowed, with the possiblity of specifiying subranges with `...`.